fjg00/Resume/content/project/AUBot/index.md

 ---
-title: AUBot: A Chatbot for University FAQs
+title: AUBot, A Chatbot for University FAQs
 summary: A retrieval-based chatbot that answers questions that are asked frequently by students at AUB.
 tags:
   - Deep Learning